 Italy, California and South Africa are not the only places famous for their wines.
 Right in the heart of Europe, Austria can also look back over a past suffused with music and wine, both of which remain inseparably linked to this day.
 It is the vastness of Austria's «Weinviertel» or wine growing region that captivates visitors.
 No other region of Austria suggests this feeling of endless landscape quite so vividly.
 A soft, hilly landscape, blessed with a warm climate, that is cultivated by humans but has maintained much of its original character - a quiet landscape with a considerable history and hidden treasures.
 And the Weinviertel hasn't been given its name for nothing - wine growing defines the land in all its forms and has always been the distinguishing feature for the inhabitants of this unique region.

 Lake Tanganyika - Africa's Inland Ocean

 From its setting in the Rift Valley, the four countries around its shores (Tanzania, Burundi, DR Congo and Zambia) display almost every kind of African landscape: volcanoes, rainforest, savannah and desert.
 There is a fabulous range of wildlife, including chimpanzees and baboons, eagles and pelicans, water cobras, elephants that swim and hippos trotting on the lake bed.
-And the whole region region remains almost completely inaccessible from outside.
-The lake itself -1,000 meters deep and 500 kilometres long - must once have been directly connected to the ocean, judging by the salt-water species found here.
+And the whole region remains almost completely inaccessible from outside.
+The lake itself -1,000 meters deep and 500 kilometers long - must once have been directly connected to the ocean, judging by the salt-water species found here.
 The lake's fish give a wonderful lesson in evolution: there are even cichlids whose heads angle to the left or the right, depending on which flank of the host-fish's scales they nibble!